intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_linux_gpu.md

 ## Setup Python Environment

-* Install the Miniconda as follows
+Install the Miniconda as follows if you don't have conda installed on your machine:
   ```bash
   wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh